Nationals vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- The Nationals have fallen short of covering the runline in the one of their past 10 contests that had a set runline.
+- The Nationals have fallen short of covering the spread in the one of their past 10 contests that had a set runline.

 Nationals Betting Records & Stats

-- The Nationals have been chosen as underdogs in 105 games this year and have walked away with the win 44 times (41.9%) in those games.
+- The Nationals have won in 45, or 42.5%, of the 106 contests they have been named as odds-on underdogs this year.

-- Washington has entered 54 games this season as the underdog by +145 or more and is 25-29 in those contests.
+- Washington is 21-24 this season when entering a game as the underdog by +150 or more on the moneyline.

-- The moneyline set for this matchup implies the Nationals have a 40.8% chance of walking away with the win.
+- Bookmakers have implied with the moneyline set for this matchup that the Nationals have a 40% chance of pulling out a win.

-- Washington's games have gone over the total in 54 of its 118 chances.
+- Washington and its opponents have gone over the total this season in 54 of its 119 opportunities.

-- In 13 games with a line this season, the Nationals have a mark of 7-6-0 against the spread.
+- The Nationals are 7-6-0 against the spread in their 13 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!